WE ARE NOMURA

 大ピンチすらも、あえて笑顔で。そんな仲間と一緒に乗り切った大型案件

-Tokita has been in charge of sales at NOMURA for about 11 years, and has worked on numerous projects, but says that the one that left the biggest impression on him was the large-scale renovation of a certain facility.
+Tokita has been in charge of sales at NOMURA Co.,Ltd. for about 11 years, and has worked on numerous projects, but says that the one that left the biggest impression on him was the large-scale renovation of a certain facility.

 Tokita: "The reason I feel that this job was worthwhile is not so much the scale of the project or the results itself, but rather how much time I spent with the JOB members until completion.
 Of course, the impact on the company and society is important, but what's more memorable is the fact that we overcame difficulties together with the members and created something valuable.